aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-debug-limit 1``

-Activates the debug mode and sets the max number of elements to display per frame.
+Enable the debug mode and sets the max number of elements to display per frame.
 A number of elements at 0 means there is no dump limit.

 .. _sim-sim-debug-prec: